rajibahmed/dotfiles/README.md

 My Zsh and Vim configs
 ======================

-I am using zsh and neovim pure prompt
+I am using zsh and neovim pure prompt, tmux

 aliasing to python3

+google for Monaco Nerd font and use it on iTerm text preferece.

 Installation